web2py/py4web/docs/chapter-03.rst

 The reloading will occur on any first incoming request to the application that has been changed (lazy-mode).
 If you prefer an immediate reloading (sync-mode), use ``py4web run --watch sync``.
-For production servers, it's better to use ``py4web run --watch off`` in order to avoid unneded checks (but you will need to restart py4web for activating any change).
+For production servers, it's better to use ``py4web run --watch off`` in order to avoid unneeded checks (but you will need to restart py4web for activating any change).

 .. note::